SymfonyCasts/symfony5/sfcasts/ep1/assets.md

 ## Does Symfony Care about your Assets

-So let me ask a question... and answer a question: what features does Symfony offer when it comes to CSS and JavaScript?
+So let me ask a question... and answer it: what features does Symfony offer when it comes to CSS and JavaScript?
 The answer is... none... or a lot!

 Symfony has two different levels of integration with CSS and JavaScript.
 Right